bank8426/try-express-mongodb/README.md

 also because of using sleepUntil which try to resume workflow from where it left off.

-the recomendend pattern to check condition is to check it inside Workflow method and return the result instead of check condition in server side then call Workflow method which will make it confuse and throw error like (`Incompatible step name.
-Expected <STEP_NAME>, got <STEP_NAME>` since it consider as `Updating workflow`).https://upstash.com/docs/workflow/howto/changes
+The recommended pattern to check the condition is to check it inside the Workflow method and return the result instead of checking the condition on the server side, then calling the Workflow method, which will make it confusing and throw an error like (`Incompatible step name.
+Expected <STEP_NAME>, got <STEP_NAME> since it is considered as `Updating).https://upstash.com/docs/workflow/howto/changes

 - Workflow method

-  - `stepName` in this project we called it as `label` since we also use it to check `email template label` when sending email - But since propose of `stepName` is to track current step of `workflow` and it must be `unique`.
+  - `stepName` in this project, we called it `label` since we also use it to check `email template label` when sending email - But since the purpose of `stepName` iso track current step of `workflow` and it must be `unique`.
 Then the problem happened

-    - If you use same label for different workflow method( `run` and `sleepUntil` in this case), it will throw error.
+    - If you use the same label for different workflow methods( `run` and `sleepUntil` in this case), it will throw error.

     - If you use the same label with same workflow method, it will has some weird behavior. (from what i try)